Masdevallia/data-analysis-pipeline/README.md

 ### :woman_cook: Deliverables:

+* *cleaningprocess.py*: Contains all Python code and commands used in the importing, cleaning, manipulation, and exporting of the final cleaned and enriched data set.
+* *main.py*: Contains the pipeline.
 * *images* folder: Contains some images displayed in *readme.md* and in the PDF reports.
 * *input* folder:
     * Initial data sets (*one-star-michelin-restaurants.csv*, *two-stars-michelin-restaurants.csv*, *three-stars-michelin-restaurants.csv*)